-statement of the right how. gentleman is this-that, in ments of an Act of Parliament for consolidating the Liverpool and Birkenhead Docks into one great trust.
-Mr. LLOYD DAVIES, Mr. VERNON, Mr. SPOONER, and Mr. HARCOURT spoke on the same side ; and Mr. HORS-FALL having withdrawn his amendment, the Bill was read a second time.
+statement of the right hon. gentleman is this that, in ments of an Act of Parliament for consolidating the Liverpool and Birkenhead Docks into one great trust.-Mrs LLOYD DAVIES, Mr. VERNON, Mr. SPOONER, and Mr. HARCOURT spoke on the same side; and Mr. Hors-FALL having withdrawn his amendment, the Bill was read a second time.